stefan-kolb/nucleus/README.md

 Authentication against the endpoint is managed by Nucleus.
 The credentials must be provided as [Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) header **within each single request**.
+Heroku requires a combination of username:apikey instead of username:password!

     Authorization: Basic thebase64encodedcredentialsstring